Bach Motet 4 (Furchte dich nicht) Vocal Score

 The motet begins with an insistent bassline, clinging fiercely to the tonic pitch A (then, in the next phrase, transposed to the dominant E); it is interesting that Bach puts both bass sections on this insistent line, while the other voices of the choir remain distinct from each other.
 The opening section is almost entirely syllabic and certainly homophonic in texture; the rhythmic activity and occasional passing or neighboring figures help to enliven the texture.
 There is a great deal of repetition of the words "weiche nicht" (be not dismayed), all leading to a prominent cadence for all eight parts simultaneously (the basses in octaves) on "ich bin dein Gott!"
 (I am your God)–a powerful statement.

 Following this, the texture begins to separate slightly, with elaborations on "Ich stärke dich" (I strengthen you).
 This statement each time begins with a single voice part in an elaborate melisma, which is joined by the other voices in rhythmic unison to cadence.
 These words are stated six times, back-to-back, as if by restating them, Bach is reinforcing the very act described in the words–the repetition is, in fact, giving these words extra strength.
-If you wish to buy Furchte dich nicht, please click Vocal Scores and then FILTER BY COMPOSER.

 © 2003 Carol Traupman-Carr

 For further information of Bach's Motet No.4, please click here to visit the Wikipedia website

 ChoraLine 'Voice Part' Rehearsal CDs & EasyPlay (Stream & Download)